Last Updated: 15.10.2017

 This will suck for the people who use bulking as an excuse to pig out every day, but it’s the better approach.

-But at the end of the day, no matter how aggressively you bulk, I’m a big believer that you should do it for at least a solid year in order to see good progress.
+But at the end of the day, no matter how you bulk, I’m a big believer that you should do it for at least a solid year to see good progress.
 No less.

 Now It’s Your Turn

-I hope you got a ton of value from How To Gain Lean Muscle Mass: The Definitive Guide.
+I hope you got a ton of value from the guide.
 Now it’s your turn to put this knowledge to work for you.

-But first, I’d like to see what you have to say:
+But first, I’d like to see what you’ve learned: